List of Ways You Can Help and Encourage a Friend or Family Member Going Through Cancer Treatments.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my disclosure policy for more information.

 What You Can Do for Someone Going Through Cancer Treatments

 Here are some things you can do to encourage your friend or family member:

-During my treatments, my friend, Carol, would leave gifts at my door.
-These thoughtful, little surprises on my doorstep always brought a smile to my face, and I still treasure each one.
+Another friend, Carol, would leave gifts at my door during my treatments.
+These thoughtful little surprises left on my doorstep always made me smile, and I still treasure each one.

-Whether you are miles away from the person or just next door, sending cards can brighten a person’s day.
-If you know of someone going through cancer, consider sending them thoughtful notes and cards every couple of weeks.
+Whether you’re miles away from the person or just next door, sending cards can brighten a person’s day.
+If you know someone going through cancer, consider sending them thoughtful notes and cards every couple of weeks.

-While you don’t want to fill up their inbox, occasionally sending messages letting them know you are thinking of them, asking them how you can help, and letting them know you are praying for them can mean so much.
+While you don’t want to fill up their inbox, occasionally sending messages letting them know you’re thinking of them, asking them how you can help, and letting them know you are praying for them can mean so much.